lexalium/stepped-form/README.md

 final class CustomerStep implements StepBehaviourInterface {
-    public function getTemplateDefinition(mixed $entity, Steps $steps): TemplateDefinition {
+    public function getTemplateDefinition(object $entity, Steps $steps): TemplateDefinition {
         // render
     }

-    public function handle(mixed $entity, mixed $data): mixed {
+    public function handle(object $entity, mixed $data): object {
         // handle
     }

-    public function forgetDataAfterCurrent(mixed $entity): bool
+    public function forgetDataAfterCurrent(object $entity): bool
     {
-        return $entity->code === 'NA'; // remove form data after current only when code equals to 'NA' }
+        return $entity->code === 'NA'; // remove form data after current step only when code equals to 'NA' }
 }
 ```

 <div style="text-align: right">(<a href="#readme-top">back to top</a>)</div>

-## Entity Copy

-The Stepped Form uses an Entity Copy for passing previous submitted entity copy to the step `handle`
-method and saving it to the storage.

-The package already has `SimpleEntityCopy` implementation of `EntityCopyInterface`.
-But you have to
-implement `__clone` method to clone internal objects if you use objects as a form entity.

-Alternative for the package `SimpleEntityCopy` is [`DeepClone`](https://github.com/myclabs/DeepCopy).

-<div style="text-align: right">(<a href="#readme-top">back to top</a>)</div>

 ## Form Events

 The form can dispatch the following events:
-1. **BeforeHandleStep** - will dispatch before step handling.
+1. **BeforeHandleStep** - is dispatched before handling the step.
 Event contains data passed to the handle
    method, form entity, and step instance.
 Event listener can update event data after some validation.
-2. **FormFinished** - will dispatch when there is no next step after handling current one.
+2. **FormFinished** - is dispatched when there is no next step after handling current one.
 Event contains
-   form entity.
+   a final form entity.

 <div style="text-align: right">(<a href="#readme-top">back to top</a>)</div>

 ## Form Exceptions

-The form can dispatch the following exceptions:
+The form can throw the following exceptions:
 1. **AlreadyStartedException** - when trying to start already started form.
 2. **EntityNotFoundException** - when previous step entity not found for rendering or handling step.
 3. **EventDispatcherException** - on dispatching events.
-4. **FormIsNotStartedException** - when trying to render, handle or cancel not started form.
+4. **FormNotStartedException** - when trying to render, handle or cancel not started form.
 5. **NoStepsAddedException** - when trying to start form without steps.
 6. **StepHandleException** - on handling step.
-7. **StepIsNotSubmittedException** - when one of the previous step is not submitted.
+7. **StepNotSubmittedException** - when one of the previous step has not been submitted.
 8. **StepNotFoundException** - when trying to render or handle not existed step.
 9. **StepNotRenderableException** - when trying to render not renderable step.
+10. **ReadSessionKeyException** - when can't get current session key.

 <div style="text-align: right">(<a href="#readme-top">back to top</a>)</div>